Julian-Elliott/grid-carbon-analysis/README.md

 - **Time Patterns:** Lower carbon intensity during windy/sunny periods

 ### Negative Carbon Intensity Explanation
-**Why some regions show negative values:** When a region generates more renewable energy than it consumes, it exports clean electricity to neighboring regions, effectively "offsetting" their carbon intensity.
+**Why some regions show negative values:** When a region generates more renewable energy than it consumes, it exports clean electricity to neighbouring regions, effectively "offsetting" their carbon intensity.
 This is a positive indicator of renewable energy success.

 <Picture to break up sections to go here>